bagder/uncurled/emails/respond.md

 Years ago I used to reply and try to explain for the other side that I am but the main author of an Open Source library one of these giant corporations are using, but it backfired so many times I have realized it often just makes the user *more* upset than before.
-They often do not believe me since my code is in their product I must know then so when I do not help them out I am even more in the receiving end of their desperation.
-They think I am trying to duck for or avoid the problem when I should in fact just help them.
+They often do not believe me.
+Since my code is clearly used in their product I *must* know the company, so when I do not help out the person with the problem, I get even more in the receiving end of their desperation.
+They end up believing I am trying to duck for or avoid the problem when I should help them.

 I do occasional exceptions, like if the user seem to be the victim of a scam or is in a truly vulnerable situation.